Recovering shared structure from multiple networks with unknown edge distributions: Problem Setup and Notation

-We now present a few examples that satisfy our assumptions, in order of increasing generality, to further illustrate the problem and motivate the rest of the paper.
-In all cases, the question is how to optimally recover the underlying shared low-rank expectation $P$.
+We now present a few examples that satisfy our model assumptions, in order of increasing generality.
+In all cases, the question is how to optimally recover the underlying shared expectation $P$.
 We begin with one of the simplest possible settings under our model.

-\begin{example}[Normal measurement errors with subject-specific variance] Assume that for each $s=1,2,\dots,N$, $\{ (\AA{s}-P)_{ij} : 1 \le i \le j \le n \}$ are independent $\calN(0,\rho_s)$. \end{example}
+\begin{example}[Normal measurement errors with subject-specific variance] ~Assume that for each $s=1,2,\dots,N$, $\{ (\AA{s}-P)_{ij} : 1 \le i \le j \le n \}$ are independent $\calN(0,\rho_s)$. \end{example}

-A weaker assumption on the edge measurement errors would be to replace a specific distributional assumption with a more general tail bound assumption, such as sub-Gaussian or sub-gamma errors.
+A weaker assumption on the edge measurement errors would be to replace the specific distributional assumption that $(\AA{s}-P)_{ij} \sim \calN(0,\rho_s)$ with a more general tail bound assumption, such as sub-Gaussian or sub-gamma errors.
 We refer the reader to Appendix~\ref{apx:taildefs} for the definition and a few basic properties of sub-Gaussian and sub-gamma random variables, or to \cite{BLM} for a more substantial discussion.

-\begin{example}[Sub-gamma measurement errors with subject-specific parameter] Assume that for each $s = 1,2,\dots,N$, $\{ (\AA{s}-P)_{ij} : 1 \le i \le j \le n \}$ are independent, mean $0$, sub-gamma with parameters $(\nu_s,b_s)$.
+\begin{example}[Sub-gamma measurement errors with subject-specific parameter] ~Assume that for each $s = 1,2,\dots,N$, $\{ (\AA{s}-P)_{ij} : 1 \le i \le j \le n \}$ are independent, mean $0$, sub-gamma with parameters $(\nu_s,b_s)$.

 \end{example}